 The new standards went into effect in May 2016.

 Technology options for meeting the standard include improved bearings, a more efficient cooling system, improved grades of electrical steel, and using thinner steel laminations.
-Electric motors account for approximately 60% of electricity consumption in industrial applications.
-About 1.6 million electric motors are shipped annually.
+Electric motors account for approximately half of all electricity consumption in industrial applications.
+About 6 million 1-500 horsepower electric motors are shipped annually.

 ASAP Press Releases